Jacob Meyers Preview, Player Props: Astros vs. Marlins

 Jacob Meyers At The Plate

-- Meyers is batting .227 with 14 doubles, a triple, nine home runs and 25 walks.
+- Meyers has 14 doubles, a triple, nine home runs and 26 walks while batting .228.

-- Meyers has picked up a hit in 53.0% of his 83 games this season, with at least two hits in 16.9% of them.

-- Looking at the 83 games he has played this season, he's hit a long ball in eight of them (9.6%), and in 3% of his trips to the dish.
+- He has gone deep in 9.5% of his games this season, and 3% of his trips to the dish.

-- Meyers has picked up an RBI in 22.9% of his games this season, with two or more RBI in 8.4% of his games.
-He has also produced three or more runs in three contests.
+- Meyers has picked up an RBI in 22.6% of his games this season, with two or more RBI in 8.3% of his games.
+He has also plated three or more runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.